https://squarefootgardening.org/ Skip to main content

 Store: Keep onions in a well-ventilated area at 56-76% humidity (ideal) and between 45-55 degrees.
 Place them in hanging mesh bags, wooden or plastic open crates, or a cardboard box with ventilation holes poked into all sides of the box.
 Any onions that get a soft spot or look like they are going to sprout should be used immediately.

-Winter Squash (But Acorn Squash Are Different)
+Winter Squash (But Not Acorn Squash)

 pumpkin